ikunetwork/WhitePaper/README.md

 <b id="f6">6</b> Tufts Center for the Study of Drug Development, How the Tufts Center for the Study of Drug Development Pegged the Cost of a New Drug at $2.6 Billion (2014).

-<b id="f7">7</b> Kelvin Stott, Pharma Executive, Pharma’s broken business model: An industry on the brink of terminal decline, https://endpts.com/pharmas-broken-business-model-an-industry-on-the-brink-of-terminal-decline/ (2017).
+<b id="f7">7</b> K. Stott, Pharma’s broken business model: An industry on the brink of terminal decline, https://endpts.com/pharmas-broken-business-model-an-industry-on-the-brink-of-terminal-decline/ (2017).

 <b id="f8">8</b> Id.